The Half-composite Two Higgs Doublet Model and the Relaxion: Phenomenology

 For the spectrum of CP-even states $h_{1,2}$ and CP-odd state $A_0$ we obtain: \be m_{A_0}^2 = m_{H^{\pm}}^2= m_{K_2}^2 (1+|\epsilon|^2)\ , \ \ M_0^2= \left( \right) \ee where $m_h^2= 2 m^2=2 \lambda v^2$.
 The mixing angle between the neutral states $h_{1,2}$ is: \be \tan 2\delta\approx -\frac{2 |\epsilon| m_{h}^2}{m_{h}^2-m_{K_2}^2} \ee and we identify the lightest mass eigenstate $\tilde{h}_1$ with the discovered 125 GeV Higgs boson while the $\tilde{h}_2$ is the heavy CP-even scalar.
 The coupling of the Higgs to the SM vector bosons $V$ is (see \cite{wells} for a review): \be \frac{\tilde{h}_1 VV}{(hVV)^{SM}}=\frac{\cos (\beta-\delta)\langle h^0 \rangle+\sin (\beta-\delta)\langle K^0_2 \rangle}{v_{}} = \cos \delta \approx 1-\frac{|\epsilon|^2 m_h^4}{2(m_h^2-m_{K_2}^2)^2} \ee while the coupling to the SM fermions is:

 There are also small effects from compositeness.
-These scale as $v^2/f_\pi^2$ times three powers of the mixing and are therefore negligible in the regime where the light Higgs is mostly elementary.
+These scale as $v^2/f_\pi^2$ times four powers of the mixing and are therefore negligible in the regime where the light Higgs is mostly elementary.

 Let us note that for small fermion masses the singlet $\eta$ could be lighter than the Higgs.
-In this case from the non-linear terms in (\ref{expanded}) we obtain a decay rate of the Higgs into two singlets.
-We estimate,
+Higher order terms in eq. (\ref{expanded}) include interactions of the form $m_K^2/f_\pi^2 \eta^2 |K|^2$ that upon mixing of $K$ with the elementary Higgs allow the decay $H \to \eta\eta$.
+We estimate:

 Comparing with the bound on the invisible width of the Higgs of around $10\%$ we find,